With this Greek travel packing list, you’ll be ready for your Greek vacation! Knowing what to pack for Greece is easier with our guide.

 Greece Packing List: Shoes

-- Flip Flops for the beach
+- Flip-flops for the beach

 Greece Packing List: Extra Toiletries

-Include a protective lip balm and hair specific products for the beach if you have difficult hair.
+- Hair-specific products for the beach if you have difficult hair.
 Sun, sea salt, and wind are a terrible combination for the health of your hair.

 All of these are best packed in a hanging toiletries bag like this to save room on your suitcase.

 Toiletry Items NOT To Bring

 - Hairdryer: These are so standard in hotels now that bringing your own is unnecessary

 - Shampoo, conditioner, body wash, and lotion: These also are provided in almost every hotel and are easily purchased throughout the country at a reasonable price

 - Feminine products: Again, these are easily purchased throughout the country and take up precious travel space